Excellence in Health Psychology Research Award

 By Annette Stanton, PhD, University of California, Los Angeles

-Dr. A. Janet Tomiyama is the 2016 recipient of the Society for Health Psychology’s Award for Outstanding Contributions to Health Psychology by an Early-Career Professional.
+Dr. A. Janet Tomiyama is the 2016 recipient of the Society for Health Psychology’s Award for Excellence in Health Psychology Research by an Early Career Professional.
 An Assistant Professor in the Health Psychology Area of the Department of Psychology at UCLA, Dr. Tomiyama is a rising star in the science of health psychology.
 Beginning with an influential paper in the American Psychologist written in graduate school (Mann, Tomiyama et al., 2007), Dr. Tomiyama has built a program of research investigating why the health behavior of dieting is often ineffective as a “cure” for obesity.
 In a particularly rigorous paper that exemplifies Dr. Tomiyama’s careful mechanistic work, she hypothesized that dieting is stressful and triggers a cortisol response which could undermine weight loss, given cortisol’s role in abdominal fat deposition and appetite.
 In a randomized, controlled experiment, she found that dieting is psychologically stressful and promotes higher daily cortisol secretion (Tomiyama et al., 2010).

 Dr. Tomiyama is a leader in the field of stress, eating behavior, and obesity.
 She has identified stress as a risk factor for the longitudinal development of obesity in a sample of nearly 2,500 Black and White girls (Tomiyama et al., 2013).
 In addition, the relationship between stress and BMI gain was stronger in Black girls than white girls, illuminating a mechanism for the large racial disparity in obesity rates.
 A fascinating series of studies demonstrated that stress-induced eating, a more proximal mechanism for the stress-obesity link, actually might be effective in dampening stress responses.
 For example, she found that highly stressed individuals tended to engage in more comfort eating, which in turn was related to lower diurnal cortisol and lower cortisol reactivity to experimentally-induced stress (Tomiyama, Dallman, & Epel, 2011).
 Individuals who engaged in more comfort eating also reported lower psychological reactivity in response to stressful life events (Finch & Tomiyama, 2015).
 Dr. Tomiyama has parlayed these findings into an intervention, recently funded by the Robert Wood Johnson Foundation, which replaces unhealthy comfort-related food with fruits and vegetables.